AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/Firearms/CreateMagazine.md

 **Place the Magazine Insertion Collision**

 - Add a **Magazine Insertion Collision** component at the magwell entrance on the firearm.
 This is the collision the magazine will overlap to start guiding/seating.
+- Make sure the firearm's static mesh doesn't have a collision at the magwell enterance that would block the magazine from entering

 **Create / align the Magazine Guiding Movement Spline**